ezraroi/Human-AI-Collab/parity-principle-pp.md

 Classic extended-mind cases (e.g., Otto’s notebook) typically require a **reliability/automatic endorsement** condition (“glue and trust”) for tight coupling.
 - **Constraint:** Extended-mind coupling usually depends on stable, automatically trusted access.
 - **Violation:** This model explicitly refuses automatic endorsement for AI because AI can hallucinate and is not reliably true.
-- **Feature:** This violation is reframed as protective: the AI functions as an **Anti-Otto device**.
-Its non-endorseability forces verification and prevents premature adoption of AI symbols as “owned meaning,” preserving productive tension and precipitating **EAW** rather than symbolic consumption.
+- **Feature:** This violation is reframed as protective: the AI functions as an **Anti-Otto device**.Its non-endorseability forces continuous verification during creation (micro-verification) and prevents premature adoption of AI symbols as 'owned meaning', preserving productive tension and precipitating **EAW** rather than symbolic consumption.

 **3) It explains the pathology of “Protein Shake Brain” ([PSB](protein-shake-brain-psb.md)) as misapplied parity**
 PSB risk increases when the user treats AI output as **parity-eligible in the Otto sense**—i.e., as if AI were a reliably endorseable extension of their own cognition.
 When AI is treated as automatically adoptable meaning rather than a fallible catalyst requiring verification, the user creates a **False [ZPD](zpd.md)** and bypasses **EAW’s** metabolic labor (semantic commitment under felt-sense constraint).
 The result is outsourced coherence: fluent symbols without embodied digestion, and eventual capacity atrophy.